 MLA on the ground

-As a response to COVID-19, Meat & Livestock Australia presents On the ground, a new weekly podcast series providing the latest information from key international markets.
+MLA presents On the ground, a fortnightly podcast series providing the latest information and insights about Australia's domestic and international red meat markets.

 Episode 1: USA, China, Japan market update